-We have issued an unqualified audit opinion on the accounts of The Dundee College for the year ended 31 July 2007.
+We have issued a qualified audit opinion on the accounts of Dundee College for the year ended 31 July 2008.
+The report takes the format of an 'except for' qualification whereby with the exclusion of non-compliance with FRS 17, the accounts are considered to provide a true and fair view.
 A copy of our audit opinion is attached to this report at Appendix 1.